duckafire/simple-api-rest/docs/conventions/code.md

 1. Avoid nested and long ternary operations.
 1. Files must depend only of NPM packages (exist two exception to TS files: `shared/` and `index.ts`).
-1. Comparison with `undefined` and `null` must be explicit - in order of that they do not be confused with boolean comparison.
-Use `===` to do this.
+1. Comparison with `undefined` and `null` must be explicit.
-1. Avoid to attribute `undefined` to variables and properties.
+1. Avoid attribute `undefined` to identifiers.
-1. Functions and classes must have only one responsibility.
+1. Single responsibility to functions and classes.
 1. Commentaries must be explain decisions which the finally is implicit, obscure or hard to understand without assistance or a lot of reading time.
 1. It is allowed and recommended to omit curly braces in single line blocks, when possible.

+### Importing

+1. Imports of NPM packages must be in top of files.
+1. Imports of local files must be below imports of NPM packages, separated by a empty line.

 ## Source code (only TypeScript)